Kenneth A. Younge, Ph.D.

 Climbing

-When I am not consulting, teaching, researching, or spending time with my one wonderful wife, two spunky children, and three crazy dogs - I'm also an avid climber who loves to get out, and up, whenever I can.
+When I am not consulting, teaching, researching, or spending time with my family - I'm an avid climber who loves to get out, and climb up, whenever I can.

 Curriculum Vitae